zebrai2/piano-learning/curriculum/composition roadmap.md

 ### 3. **Melody over Harmony**

 Create a 16-bar melody that fits over a provided chord progression (or one from your repertoire).
 Focus on contour and pacing.
+Include contrasting textures between the melody and harmony (e.g., broken chords, held notes, rhythmic offset) to explore balance between lines.

 **Skills Reinforced:**

 * Harmonic alignment with melody
 * Melodic pacing and phrasing
+* Contrasting texture between melody and accompaniment
 * Use of chord tones and passing tones

 ### 4. **Variation on a Hymn**